The Great Mouse Detective

 The inciting incident occurs at 8 minutes when Fidget kidnaps Flaversham, violently shattering Olivia's safe world.
 She is left alone and terrified, her father dragged away for unknown sinister purposes..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 18 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Basil actively chooses to take the case after discovering Ratigan's involvement.
+This reveals the protagonist's commitment to Basil actively chooses to take the case after discovering Ratigan's involvement.
 He commits to finding Flaversham and stopping whatever scheme is in motion, transforming from detached intellectual to engaged detective., moving from reaction to action.

 At 37 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: Basil captures Fidget and finds the list, believing he's ahead of Ratigan.
+Of particular interest, this crucial beat False victory: Basil captures Fidget and finds the list, believing he's ahead of Ratigan.
 Actually, this is Ratigan's trap - Basil's arrogance has led him directly into danger.
 Stakes dramatically raised., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 53 minutes (71% through) represents the emotional nadir.
 Here, Basil watches helplessly as Ratigan departs for Buckingham Palace.
 The death trap activates and Basil has a complete emotional breakdown, believing he has failed utterly.
-His ego and intellect have led to ruin., demonstrates the protagonist at their lowest point.
+His ego and intellect have led to ruin., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 58 minutes initiates the final act resolution at 79% of the runtime.
 Basil has a breakthrough: he realizes the trap mechanism itself provides the means of escape.
 Combining deductive reasoning with Dawson's help and Olivia's courage, they escape and race to stop Ratigan., demonstrating the transformation achieved throughout the journey.